Eastern Europe, Caucasus and Central Asia

 The Klaus Töpfer Fellowship

-Under the patronship of Professor Klaus Töpfer, the former Executive Director of the United Nations Development Programme (UNDP), BfN provides further vocational training for young nature conservation managers in Central and Eastern Europe, the Caucasus and Central Asia.
-The aim of the programme is to boost management capacities, communicate methodological core competencies and central specialist concepts, and establish an active network of nature conservation managers in the region.
+Under the patronship of Professor Dr. Klaus Töpfer, the former Executive Director of the United Nations Development Programme (UNDP), BfN provides further vocational training for young nature conservation managers in Central and Eastern Europe, the Caucasus and Central Asia.
+The aim of the programme is to build management capacities, communicate methodological core competencies and key technical concepts, and establish an active network of nature conservation managers in the region.
 Programme partners include the CMS, the CBD, the UN Environment World Conservation Monitoring Centre and the IUCN.

 Central Asian Mammals Initiative

 As part of a joint working programme, the BfN International Academy for Nature Conservation Isle of Vilm in cooperation with the Convention on Migratory Species supports the further development and implementation of the Central Asian Mammals Initiative (CAMI) with workshops and preparatory studies.
 Previous focus areas have included identifying areas of conflict between wild animal migration and infrastructure planning, developing concrete options for minimising the barrier effect of linear infrastructure on migrating mammals, recording the population status of, trends in, threats to and conservation measures for selected species under the CAMI, and developing appropriate action plans.

 Capacity building for participation in the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES)